Schedule My COVID-19 Testing Appointment

 Do I need to make an appointment to be seen?

 Our Urgent Care Center is open 24/7 and you never need an appointment for any of our services.
-Stop by when it’s convenient for you, and we’ll take care of you will little to no wait.
+Stop by when it’s convenient for you, and we’ll take care of you with little to no wait.

 Are you in-network?